-- ► Ensure that the temperature at the lower end of the transmitter housing does not exceed 80 °C (176 °F). - ► Ensure that convection takes place on a sufficiently large scale at the transmitter neck. - ► Ensure that a sufficiently large area of the housing support remains exposed.
-The uncovered part serves as a radiator and protects the electronics from overheating and excessive cooling.
+- ▶ Ensure that the temperature at the lower end of the transmitter housing does not exceed 80 $^{\circ}$ C (176 $^{\circ}$ F). - ► Ensure that sufficient convection takes place at the transmitter neck. - ► Ensure that a sufficiently large area of the transmitter neck remains exposed.
+The uncovered part serves as a radiator and protects the electronics from overheating and excessive cooling. - ▶ When using in potentially explosive atmospheres, observe the information in the device-specific Ex documentation.
+For detailed information on the temperature tables, see the separate document entitled "Safety Instructions" (XA) for the device.